Home The Internet Why Low Risk? Who am I? Why Should You? Free Income

 • You can put the price of your product in your description if it is one of your products strong points.
 The price being evident will also prevent clicks from being wasted on "freebie seekers".

 • List as many targeted keywords as you can.
-You can use tools like Google's to find combinations of base keywords.
+You can use tools like Overture's to find combinations of base keywords.

 • Try to add more targeted keywords each week.